Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/01_zigbee_network.md

 #### GP Proxies & Sinks

-The following Zigbee routers have been confirmed to support (at least some) ZGP features.
+The following Zigbee routers have already been confirmed to support (at least some) ZGP features.
+Other devices very likely also work without issues, they just haven't been added to this table yet.

 | Zigbee Router                                           | GP Proxy | GP Sink  | Unicast |
 | :---                                                    | :---:    | :---:    | :---:   |